braingeneers/piphys/README.md

 Copyright License

-The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it for any permitted purpose.
+The licensor grants you a copyright license for the repository to do everything you might do with the repository that would otherwise infringe the licensor's copyright in it for any permitted purpose.

 Notices

-You must ensure that anyone who gets a copy of any part of the software from you also gets a copy of these terms, as well as the following copyright notice:
+You must ensure that anyone who gets a copy of any part of the repository from you also gets a copy of these terms, as well as the following copyright notice:

-This software is Copyright © 2021.
+This repository is Copyright © 2021.
 The Regents of the University of California (“Regents”).
 All Rights Reserved.

 Noncommercial Purposes